genrnd/soc-aes-accel/README.md

    * encryption DMA core registers
  * the `reg-names` property is optional.
 You may set it to influence the contents of /proc/iomem, it has no effect on driver behaviour.

-STC Metortek's SoC-based devices are shipped with custom FPGA manager driver (`etn-fpga-mgr.ko`) installed while the upstream Altera's FPGA manager (called `altera.ko` or `socfpga.ko`) device's node is disabled in dts.
-The Metrotek's FPGA manager driver requires the FPGA firmware to have a special capability called 'features'.

-At the moment of writing `soc-aes-accel` the firmware providing hardware AES decryption accelerator device did not have 'features'.
-In order to run the firmware properly one has to disable the device handled by Metrotek's FPGA manager and enable Altera FPGA manager's device.

-The `socfpga_cyclone5_etln.dts` file provided here enables Altera's FPGA manager and describes the device tree node for the device handled by `soc-aes-accel`.
-It is applicable for ETL-N and can be used as a reference for writing other device tree specifications.

 USAGE
 -----